bayoxx/Analyzing-User-Purchase-Timing-to-Optimize-Conversion/README.md

 ---

 ### **Project Description:**
-This project centers on analyzing user purchase behavior on a website, specifically focusing on the time it takes users to make their first purchase from their initial session.
+This project centres on analyzing user purchase behaviour on a website, specifically focusing on the time it takes users to make their first purchase from their initial session.
 By examining this “time-to-purchase” metric, this analysis aims to reveal patterns and trends in user engagement and purchasing behaviour to support strategic decisions that enhance user experience and improve conversion rates.

 ---